 Sunday, September 14th 2014

-The 15th European Day of Jewish Heritage will be celebrated on Sunday, September 14th 2014 This year’s subject matter: Women in Judaism.
+The 15th European Day of Jewish Heritage was celebrated on Sunday, September 14th 2014.
+This year’s subject matter was Women in Judaism.

 Roll the cursor over the countries to learn more